pavelsinelnikov/Group_07/README.md

 #### Basic Flow

-The user clicks the dropdown menu to filter news articles.
-The user then reads through a list of topics to chose from and clicks on his/her desired topic.
-The news articles are then displayed according to the chosen topic.
+The user clicks the dropdown menu to filter the news articles.
+The user then reads through a list of topics to chose from and clickks on his/her desired topic.
+Once a click request is made, NewsAPI will return news articles according to the chosen topic.

 #### Alternate and/or exception flows

-The user can also select a location to filter.
+The user selects a location folowing the User picks location use case and then chosees to filter the news articles.
 Then, the news articles will be displayed according to the location and filter selected.

 #### Post-conditions